pfdubois/BridgeBidding/source/MinorOpenings.rst

 - Show a major.
 - Raise partner: 3m is a :term:`limit raise`, with 5+ in m.
-- Show a diamond suit.
+- Bid 1♦ over 1♣, or
+- Bid 2♣ over 1♦ if you are a passed hand or in competition.
+  We cannot make this bid if it would be game-forcing when our hand is only invitational.
+Therefore,
-- Invite in clubs: 1♦ - 3♣ is invitational with six clubs.
-As a passed hand, or if there is interference, you can bid just 2♣.
-These bids are not forcing.
+- 1♦ - 3♣ is invitational with six clubs.
 - Otherwise bid 2N.

+These invitational bids (1♦, 3♣, 2N, and 2♣ by a passed hand or in competition) are not forcing, nor is a raise.
+Only a new suit is forcing for one round.

+The 1♦ - 3♣ bid being invitational rather than weak is a consequence of 1♦ - 2♣ being a
+game force.
+One variant of 2/1 is to play that bidding 2♣ and then 3♣ on the next round *cancels* the game force.
+That kind of loses the 2/1 spirit.

 Responding With A Game-Going Hand
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~